Aviva Stadium: Association football

 The stadium also hosts the home games of the Republic of Ireland national football team, as did Lansdowne Road.
 The team had played most home games at Croke Park during the construction of the Aviva Stadium.
 The first football match in the Aviva Stadium was Manchester United against a League of Ireland XI side, managed by Damien Richardson, on 4 August 2010.
 Manchester United won the game 7–1, with Park Ji-Sung scoring the first ever goal in the Aviva Stadium.
 The first international game for Ireland in the Aviva Stadium was a 1–0 friendly loss against Argentina on 11 August 2010.
 The first competitive goal was scored by Kevin Kilbane in a Euro 2012 qualifying game on 7 September 2010 against Andorra.

-Updated as of 19 November 2022.
+Updated as of 14 October 2025.

 FAI Cup Final

 The Aviva has annually hosted the FAI Cup Final since 2010.
 While the Aviva Stadium was under construction the cup final hosting was shared between the RDS Arena and Tallaght Stadium.
 The first Cup Final at the new stadium was the 2010 FAI Cup Final, held on Sunday 14 November 2010.
 Sligo Rovers beat Shamrock Rovers 2–0 on penalties after the game finished 0–0 after extra time.
 A total of 36,101 attended the game making it the biggest attendance at an FAI Cup Final since 1968.
-A total of 37,126 spectators were in attendance for the 2021 final in which St. Patrick's defeated Bohemians F.C. on penalties.
+A total of 37,126 spectators were in attendance for the 2021 Final in which St Patrick's Athletic defeated Bohemians on penalties.
+The Aviva hosted 43,881 for the 2023 Final between the same two sides, a record breaking attendance for an FAI Cup final.

+League of Ireland

+In February 2025 the Aviva hosted the largest ever attendance at a League of Ireland Premier Division game, with 33,208 for Bohemians' 1–0 win over Shamrock Rovers.